vierstralab/footprint-tools/docs/source/posterior.rst

 Step 1: Call footprints in individual datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To build the priors and likelihood functions, footprints need to first be identified in each individual dataset.
-Please see  ":doc:`detect`" for this task.
+Please see  :doc:`<detect>` for this task.

 Step 2: Compute the per-dataset footprint priors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^